LLNL/RAJA/docs/sphinx/features.rst

 RAJA Features
 ************************

-This section describes the main RAJA features employed by users.
+This section summarizes important RAJA features and provides guidance and recommendations for using them.

 .. toctree::
    :maxdepth: 2